Timilla/api-kafka-spark-pipeline/README.md

 For upcoming work :
 - Enhance the pipeline by addressing any limitations and integrating additional parameters.
 - Implement CI/CD using GitHub Actions.
-- Investigate and resolve the AWS failure Spark job.